Labiaplasty Surgery - Cost / Price, Advice & Options

 How much time do I need to take off work?

 This depends on your job.
-If you have a very active job such as waitressing, then you will need to take off a full week.
+If you have a very active job then you will need to take off a full week.
 Otherwise, you will need to take off at least two days.
 This is to ensure you have had time to fully rest and recover.
 In any case, it is important to take things slow initially.
 You should not partake in your light daily activities for at least two days.

 When can I return to exercise and sport?